Free Vaccines

 Mistake #2: Confusing Coverage with Mandates

 Being required to get vaccinated doesn't automatically mean your employer pays.
-Still, if they mandate it, they typically must cover costs.
+That said, if they mandate it, they typically must cover costs.

 Mistake #3: Ignoring Religious or Medical Exemptions